About

 • Clinical medical ethics

-Drabiak has authored numerous law review articles and peer reviewed publications.
-Her scholarship has appeared in a variety of journals including the Journal of Law, Medicine, and Ethics; American Medical Association Journal of Ethics; Bioethics; Clinical Ethics; and in popular media outlets.
+Drabiak has authored numerous law review articles and written for peer-reviewed journals including the Journal of Law, Medicine, and Ethics; Bioethics; AMA Journal of Ethics, and Clinical Ethics.
+Her writing has also appeared in popular media outlets such as The Hill, Chicago Tribune, and Orlando Sentinel

 See Drabiak’s research here.